wrathematics/fastmap/README.md

 * **Author:** Drew Schmidt

-Implements the FastMap and Coordinate Mapping algorithms.
+Implementations of the FastMap and Coordinate Mapping algorithms.

 See the paper *A Matrix Computation View of FastMap and RobustMap Dimension Reduction Algorithms* for more details.